expo/create-react-native-app/README.md

 ## FAQs

+**Q: What API specification should I be looking at while developing?**

+Apps made with Create React Native App support everything in the Components and APIs sections of the [React Native Documentation](https://facebook.github.io/react-native/docs/getting-started.html).

+Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html), since they are loaded by the Expo app.

 **Q: What are the limitations of Create React Native App?**

 A: The main limitation of a Create React Native App project is that it must be written in pure JavaScript and not have any dependencies which rely on custom native code (i.e. ones which require running `react-native link` to work).
 This allows the projects to load directly on a phone without native compilation, and also means that it's not necessary to install or use Android Studio or Xcode.